 Integrates biblical principles with modern psychology for church, institutional, or private licensed counseling practices.

 Prepare for licensed or church counseling

-DTS’s unique counseling program takes the integrates the best training from modern psychology with deep biblical and theological training enabling you to address the entire person: body, mind, soul, and strength.
+DTS’s unique counseling program integrates the best training from modern psychology with deep biblical and theological training enabling you to address the entire person: body, mind, soul, and strength.

 60 hours of counseling